 Tip #4 – Mind your fruit

-What I mean by that is to be careful about how much fruit you eat in one sitting.
+What I mean by this is to be careful about how much fruit you eat in one sitting.
 Fruit is delicious and it is easy to eat a large amount, especially if you eat smoothies, drink fruit juice, or love fruit salads.
+Unfortunately, we all have a hard time digesting too much fructose or sorbitol at once, and this can lead to bloating and gas.
+Try to keep your fruit intake to about three ounces per sitting, up to three times a day.

 Tip #5 – Don’t forget hydration